 You may even get a good price for a new property if you’re patient and find a seller who is looking to sell up quickly.

 Bridging loans are definitely risky and expensive, however, if it means breaking out of a chain and getting your dream home then it may be the right option.

 Also, having a loan secured against your name will show the seller just how serious you are about buying which could result in a quick house sale so you can move in earlier!

 Extending the mortgage on your current home is another way to break out of a chain as you can use the money you get from it as a deposit for the mortgage on the new property you’re going to buy.
 This again a little risky as you are adding more debt, however, if it helps break you out of a long chain, it may be a risk worth taking.

 If you’ve ever had your property chain collapse then you know just how stressful and expensive the whole process can be.
 If you’re someone who has experienced this or are currently stuck in a chain, why not get in touch with us here at Housebuyers4u and see if selling your house to chain free buyers is the right option for you.

 We are genuine cash house buyers who guarantee to buy any house in any condition within 7-14 days and have the cash funds available to purchase a property at any time.
-Below is a chart outlining our services compared to estate agents and other house buying companies
+Below is a chart outlining our services compared to estate agents and other firms:

 If that’s not enough, we are also proud members of the National Association of Property Buyers meaning we have to follow even stricter regulations when purchasing properties.
-That should help put your mind at ease if you’re unsure of selling your home to a house buying company!
+That should help put your mind at ease if you’re unsure of selling your home to a property buying company.